 Are there alternatives to using creams containing hydroquinone?

 There are a number of non-hydroquinone skin lightening products on the market.
-It is generally believed that these are not quite as effective as those that contain hydroquinone, but for mild hyperpigmentation, or for those concerned about the side effects of hydroquinone they may be a good option.
-There has been a great deal of interest over the past few years in lightening creams that provide an alternative to hydroquinone, and these products continue to improve as more research is done in this area.
+It is generally believed that these are not quite as effective as those that contain hydroquinone, but for mild hyperpigmentation, or for those concerned about the side effects of hydroquinone, they may be a good option.

 Ingredients that have been shown to have skin lightening properties include azaleic acid, arbutin, licorice extract, soy, kojic acid, niacinamide, vitamin C, and retinol, among others.
 A number of commercial products on the market contain a mixture of several active ingredients in an attempt to provide more meaningful results.
 Examples include Skin Medica's Lytera, Derma E Skin Lighten Natural Fade & Age Spot Cream, and Obagi's Skin Brightening Complex.